giuseppetotaro/asla/README.md

 1. The target must be started in Recovery Mode (press and hold power button).
 2. Selecting _Options_ opens macOS Recovery.
-3. If requested, enter the password for an administrator account.
+3. If requested, select a user and enter the password for.
-4. From the menu on the top, select _Utilities_ > _Share Disk_ to start sharing.
+4. Once Recovery Mode starts, from the menu on the top, select _Utilities_ > _Share Disk_ to start sharing.
-5. If the disk is locked with File Vault, it must be unlocked by entering the password.
+5. Select the disk that you want to share.
+If the disk is locked with File Vault, it must be unlocked by entering the password.
-6. Ensure the host is powered on be and connected to power charger, before connecting to the target.
+6. Share the disk by clicking _Start Sharing_.
-7. Power supply to the target should be provided only after connecting to the host (it has been experienced that an Apple Silicon Mac is not seen if it is already connected to the power supply).
+7. Ensure the host is powered on and connected to power charger, before connecting to the target.
+Power supply to the target should be provided only after connecting to the host (it has been experienced that an Apple Silicon Mac is not seen if it is already connected to the power supply).
 8. Connect from a USB-C port on the target to a USB-C port on the host via USB or [Thunderbolt 3 (TB3) cable](https://support.apple.com/en-us/111750).
+The host should prompt to [allow accessory to connect](https://support.apple.com/guide/mac-help/allow-accessories-to-connect-mchlf779ae93/mac) (the [setting](https://support.apple.com/en-us/102282) for allowing accessories to connect can be easily changed).
-9. Onve connected, you should hear a sound which means that (most probably) the target is connected to the host.
+9. Once connected, you should hear a sound which means that (most probably) the target is connected to the host.
 10. Connect the target with power supply.
-11. With Finder, select _Go_ > _Network_ (or press SHIFT+CMD+K) and check if you see target's name (e.g., MacBook Air), as you can see below.
+11. With Finder, select _Go_ > _Network_ (or press SHIFT+CMD+K) and check if you see an icon with the target's name (e.g., MacBook Air), as you can see below.

 ![Finder Network](finder_network.png)

-To ensure the shared disk is mounted in read-only mode, users can utilize the `asla.sh` in assisted mode (`-a` option), which helps in identifying the target and automatically mounts the shared disk in read-only mode:
+To ensure the shared disk will be mounted in read-only mode, users can utilize the `asla.sh` in assisted mode (`-a` option), which indeed helps in identifying the target and automatically mounts the shared disk in read-only mode:

 ```
 ./asla.sh -a TARGET DESTINATION